 Equity-based awards.
-The value to the executive of all three components comprising long-term equity compensation in 2018 (stock options, restricted stock and performance shares) is impacted by the performance of the Company's stock.
+The value to the executive of all three components comprising long-term equity compensation in 2019 (restricted stock, TSR performance shares and EBITDA per share performance shares) is impacted by the performance of the Company's stock.

-- A stock option provides value to the executive only if share price increases. - Restricted stock becomes more valuable to the executive if our stock price increases, and the executive shares in the downside risk of a decline in our stock price. - The number of performance shares earned, if any, will depend on how the Company's stock performs relative to transportation industry peers.
+- Restricted stock becomes more valuable to the executive if our stock price increases, and the executive shares in the downside risk of a decline in our stock price. - The number of performance shares earned, if any, will depend on how the Company's stock performs relative to transportation industry peers and against established EBITDA per share targets.

-As it is possible that there will be no payout under the performance shares or value earned under the stock options, these awards are completely "at-risk" compensation.
-This emphasis on at-risk compensation in the LTI awards accomplishes our goal of creating apay-for-performance culture at the executive level, while striking the appropriate balance between risk, retention and reward.
+As it is possible that there will be no payout under the performance shares, these awards are completely "at-risk" compensation.
+This emphasis on at-risk compensation in the LTI awards accomplishes our goal of creating a pay-for-performance culture at the executive level, while striking the appropriate balance between risk, retention and reward.
 Each element of the LTI is discussed in more detail below.